wolfjazz/fixed-point-math/docs/sq.md

 auto sqI8 = static_cast< i8sqm4<-60., 60.> >( sqI32 );   // s: -3, r: -48
 ```

 *Note*: In contrast to the `Q` type, there is no `safe_cast` and no `force_cast` for the `Sq` type.
-Both functions would contradict the foundational concept of `Sq`, which is designed to ensure compile-time safety and immutability of values, preventing any changes that could lead to runtime errors or value inconsistencies.
+Both functions would contradict the foundational concept of `Sq`, which is designed to ensure compile-time safety and immutability of values, preventing any changes that could lead to runtime check overhead, errors, or value inconsistencies.

 **Compile-Time Overflow Checks:**
 The `Sq` type enforces `Ovf::error` as its inherent - and only - overflow behavior.
 If the target type's value range is narrower than the source type's, the compiler will block the operation to prevent any risk of overflow, thus maintaining strict type safety.